cyrus-/typy/README.md

 License
 -------
-typy is released under the permissive MIT License, requiring only attribution in derivative works.
+`tydy` is released under the permissive MIT License, requiring only attribution in derivative works.
 See LICENSE for full terms.